-CoC No Auditee NSW Ports/ SICTL Condition of Approval Requirement 2020 Comments, observations, discussion, evidence, supporting documentation 2020 Audit Outcome SICIL С O NC NT d) a program to confirm and update environmental training and knowledge during employment of relevant persons to all persons on site.
-Approximately 50% of workforce have completed the training and 5 of 7 managers have completed the training.
-Polluplug training was identified as an observation in the 2018 audit, due to the training being out of date.
-Since the 2018 audit, SICTL is progressively rolling out polluplug training for its personnel.
-As at 28/08/20 all shifts had been trained in the polluplug use.
-1 x environment emergency drill was conducted 30/04/21, involving a large spoil near a drain.
-Waterside operations participated in the drill.
+CoC No Auditee NSW Ports/ SICTL orts/ Comments, observations, discussion, evidence, supporting documentation Audit Outcome SIGTE С 0 NC NT d) a program to confirm and update environmental training and knowledge during employment of relevant persons workforce have completed the training and 5 of 7 managers have completed the training.
+No change since the 2021 audit.
+1 x environment emergency drill was conducted during the audit period, involving a large refuelling spill incident.
 The drill tested the PIRMP.
-Waste management toolbox training was delivered on 20/10/20 to all maintenance and operational workforce.
-Maintenance cleaning of washbay training circular issued to maintenance staff on 29/07/21.
+Non-compliance: Environmental training is set out in section 3.6 of the approved OEMP.
+It identifies a range of training requirements including pollu-plug training for maintenance, personnel, senior Operations Managers, Security Officers and HSEQ staff every two years.
+Training was last rolled out between 2018 and 2020.
+No pollu-plug training has been delivered since 20/08/20, therefore the training is now overdue.
 C4.5 SICTL Within one year of the commencement of operations and every year thereafter, the Applicant shall fund a full independent environmental audit.
 The audit must be undertaken by a suitably qualified person/team approved by the Secretary.
-The audits would be made publicly available and would: DPIE letter of approval of WolfPeak as the Auditors, 20/07/20 Sighted the DPIE post approval portal lodgement record.
-The 2020 audit report was submitted to the Department on 06/11/20. С - be carried out in accordance with ISO 14010 - Guidelines and General Principles for Environmental Auditing and ISO 14011 - Procedures for Environmental Auditing; Sighted letter DPIE to NSW Ports (no date, ref MP11-0001 MOD 3) confirming adequacy of the 2020 Audit Report. - assess compliance with the requirements of this consent, and other licences and approvals that apply to the development; - assess the construction against the predictions made and conclusions drawn in the development application, EIS, additional information and Commission of Inquiry material; and - review the effectiveness of the environmental management of the development, including any environmental impact mitigation works.
+The audits would be made publicly available and would: DPIE letter of approval of WolfPeak as the Auditors, 20/07/20 Sighted the DPIE post approval portal lodgement record dated 30/12/21.
+The 2021 audit report was submitted to the Department on that date. С - be carried out in accordance with ISO 14010 - Guidelines and General Principles for Environmental Auditing and ISO 14011 - Procedures for Environmental Auditing; The auditee advises that there has not been any feedback from the Department on the 2021 Audit Report. - assess compliance with the requirements of this consent, and other licences and approvals that apply to the development; - assess the construction against the predictions made and conclusions drawn in the development application, EIS, additional information and Commission of Inquiry material; and - review the effectiveness of the environmental management of the development, including any environmental impact mitigation works.
 Note: An independent and transparent environmental audit can verify compliance (or otherwise) with the Minister's consent and various approvals.
 Auditing also provides an opportunity for continued improvement in environmental performance